AWS Data Pipeline

 • supports VPC Endpoints to access within VPC

-• data transfer solution for delivering real time streaming data to destinations such as S3, Redshift, Elasticsearch service, and Splunk.
+• data transfer solution for delivering near real-time streaming data to destinations such as S3, Redshift, OpenSearch Service, Splunk, Snowflake, and other 3rd-party analytics services.

 • is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration